Tsvetana Pironkova: 2015–2016: Roland Garros quarterfinal

-Pironkova started the year ranked No. 50 and began the season at the Brisbane International where she lost her first-round match to seventh seed Carla Suárez Navarro.
-Then she returned to Sydney to play the Apia International as the defending champion and once again had to go through qualifying, as she was not given a wildcard entry.
+Pironkova started the year ranked No. 50 and began the season at the Brisbane International where she lost her first-round match to seventh seed Suárez Navarro.
+Then she returned to Sydney as the defending champion and once again had to go through qualifying, as she was not given a wildcard entry.
 At the time, Pironkova was ranked No. 67 and lost the points from her title.
 She beat eighth seed Flavia Pennetta in the first round in straight sets, then overcoming unseeded Madison Keys and Záhlavová-Strýcová both in straight sets, but then lost in the semifinals to second seed and eventual champion Petra Kvitová in a repeat of the 2014 semifinals.
 With this defeat, she ended her 14-match winning streak at the tournament.

 At the Australian Open, she beat Heather Watson in the first round, but then in what was her eighth loss against the Slovak out of nine matches, lost to 11th seed Dominika Cibulková in the second, again in straight sets.
 Pironkova reached the third round of the Dubai Championships, where she beat Klára Koukalová and Peng Shuai, before losing to top seed world No. 2, Simona Halep, in straight sets.
 At Indian Wells, she lost in the first round, reached the second round in Miami, losing to 15th seed Flavia Pennetta in three tight sets.
 She reached second rounds in both Prague and Madrid, losing to top seeds Karolína Plíšková and Lucie Šafářová, respectively.
 She suffered a first-round defeat in Rome.

-At the French Open, Pironkova reached the third round, where she upset 25th seed Barbora Strýcová and then took out another Czech player Denisa Allertová, both in straight sets, before losing to American Sloane Stephens.
+At the French Open, Pironkova reached the third round, where she upset 25th seed Barbora Strýcová and then took out another Czech player Denisa Allertová, both in straight sets, before losing to Sloane Stephens.
 The third-round appearance at the Roland Garros was her best to date.

 Pironkova started her grass-court season at the Birmingham Classic, where in the first round she beat Brit Katie Stan, but came short against German fourth seed Angelique Kerber, losing in three sets.
-She then reached her second premier-level event quarterfinal in 2015 in Eastbourne at the Aegon International, where she beat Marina Erakovic in the first round, 16th seed Samantha Stosur, and former Grand Slam finalist Dominika Cibulková, before being beaten by eventual finalist Agnieszka Radwańska.
-At Wimbledon, she lost to 30th seed and Aegon International winner, Belinda Bencic, in three sets.
+She then reached her second Premier-level event quarterfinal in 2015 at the Eastbourne International, where she beat Marina Erakovic in the first round, 16th seed Samantha Stosur, and former Grand Slam finalist Dominika Cibulková, before being beaten by eventual finalist Agnieszka Radwańska.
+At Wimbledon, she lost to 30th seed and Eastbourne winner, Belinda Bencic, in three sets.

 She then entered the İstanbul Cup as the eighth seed and reached her third quarterfinal of the year.
 She beat Margarita Gasparyan and Kurumi Nara, both in three sets, but lost to Urszula Radwańska in three sets in a tie-break in the final set.